 Jesus being separated from His Father.
 He cried those words after His

-Father heaped all the sins of the world on Him and then abandoned Him after literally
+Father heaped all the sins of the world on Him and then abandoned Him, literally

 than anything man could do to Him.
 Jesus knew exactly why His Father

-forsook Him, but He still just couldn’t believe it.
-The Father thinks
+forsook Him, but He still couldn’t believe it.
+Our heavenly Father thinks

-exclusively in terms of infinity; He knows eternity past to eternity future
+exclusively in terms of infinity, and He knows eternity past and eternity future

-as well as the present, having nothing escaped His notice, remembering
+like the present, having nothing escaped His notice; He knows

-all things simultaneously.
-He knew every sin that man would commit, and He heaved them
+all things.
+He remembered every sin that man committed or would ever commit, and He

 all on His Son.
 He died like a sinner and went to

-in God, and then God raised Him from the dead after 3½ days.
+in God, and He would one day be their judge, and then God raised Him from the dead after 3½ days.

 (45f) Judgment >>